DSC-McMaster-U/Auto-ML/README.md

 On a week by week basis, we will be tackling this broad roadmap through a list of specific tasks/features each contributer will take on.
 See the [open issues](https://github.com/DSC-McMaster-U/Auto-ML/issues) for a full list of proposed features (and known issues).

 ### Agile Development
 We will be mimicking an agile development environment with this project, having weekly(ish) sprints to push out small features.
 Features will show up as issues, and will each get assigned to an individual at our sprint.
 Since we are mimicking a professional dev team, we want to follow python style conventions defined [here](https://peps.python.org/pep-0008/), and we'll be using pylint to ensure the code meets these specifications.
-We also want to implement unit testing, so each time you want to
+We also want to implement unit testing, so each time you want to submit a feature PR, we will require you to implement testing (try to maximize coverage using python's coverage library).
+We will not require unit testing of PRs were it would be unhelpful/redundant.

 ## Project Challenges
 - Distinguish our service from Google Cloud's AutoML